 If you love barbecue as much as we do, you will absolutely adore this idea, especially if you have some space to spare in your backyard.
 Grilling is a popular cooking method enjoyed throughout the summer.
 But rain or chilly days can put a damper on your grilling action.
-What if you converted a storage shed or small cottage into a sheltered backyard grilling station?
-It wouldn’t be that hard to do, but we have some ideas to make it incredible.
+What if you converted a storage shed or small cottage into a sheltered backyard grill station?
+It wouldn’t be that hard to do, but we have some shed conversion ideas to make it incredible.

 Step One – Pick a Location

 This decision is very critical in the entire shed conversion process.
 You will want to consider the distance from your home to the shed.
 Also, think about the distance from the shed to the dining area.
 Perhaps you have a patio or deck set up already.
 Put your grilling station a short distance away from there.
 Or, if you decide to place it further away, consider having a picnic table or two nearby.

 You will also want to think about environmental factors.
 What is the wind like where you want to build?
 If you are putting in tons of effort to cook delicious food for your guests, you want the wind blowing from the shed to the spot where they will be gathering.
 That will increase their appetites and build anticipation for the incredible hamburgers and hotdogs you are cooking up.

 Avoid putting it too close to where kids or animals could get in your way.
 Stay away from areas where ant hills and wasp nests converge too.

 Step Two – Decide on Size

 If your yard is tiny, you will need to go with a smaller-sized shed.
 Choose a compact design like the Nantucket, or a Nook.
 Another option is to build an Overhang off the side of an existing shed.